kkaminsk/osdcloudstuff/5CloudOSDStartupNotes.md

 #### **Step 4: Commit Changes**

 Once you have completed your customizations, unmount the WIM file and commit the changes to save them permanently.
+Before running the command close any applications, file explorers or even command prompts in the "C:\\WinPE\\mount" folder otherwise this operation will fail.

 Run the following command: